 Voters who meet certain conditions will be able to vote by mail.

 To vote by mail in the 2023 General Election, you must complete and return an application by 11:59 p.m. on Thursday, October 26.
 Once you receive your absentee ballot, it must be marked, signed, and returned by 6:00 p.m. on Election Day, Tuesday, November 7 to be counted.
 To return your ballot, you can mail it back in, or hand deliver it to the Marion County Election Board office at 200 E. Washington St. (W-144), Indianapolis, IN 46204 or the Election Service Center at 3737 E. Washington Street, Indianapolis, IN, 46201.
 You may also deliver it to any polling location during Early Voting on Election Day.

 Please note: If you have a defective or spoiled ballot, please call the Election Board office at 317-327-2051.
 You will also need to download this form to properly surrender your ballot and request a replacement.

 Registered Marion County voters can cast their ballot at any IndyVOTES center.
 Click here to see the full Vote Center plan or use the map on this page to find the polling location closest to you.

 You can see your sample ballot and learn about candidates on the Marion County Election Board’s Voter Information Portal (VIP) or the Secretary of State’s website, Indianavoters.in.gov.

 Marion County voters can cast their ballot at any of the Vote Centers in the county, shown on the map below.
 For best search results, please include your full address including zip code.
-You can also view a table of Vote Centers here, download the list by clicking the link below, or watch a short video on how our new technology works.
+You can also view a table of Vote Centers here, download the list by clicking this link, or watch a short video on how our new technology works.